HCCF 24 HOUR FAST

 As a Catholic Community, we are called by Jesus to care for others.
 At HCCF, we strive to do this by providing financial assistance to students and their families in need – creating Hope, Dignity and Equity so that students can access learning and education without financial barriers to success.

-When you choose to fast – whether from food, social media, television, or something else, you’re connecting to our neighbours in need – those who are forced to fast by their poverty.
+When you choose to fast – whether from your cell phone, social media, caffeine, or something else, you’re connecting to our neighbours in need – those who are forced to fast by their poverty.

 Joining our 24-hour fast is an opportunity to help your neighbours in need by raising awareness as well as funds through sponsors.